IntermediateAnalytics

 CCPA

-The California Consumer Privacy Act (CCPA) is a data privacy law that grants California residents enhanced rights to their personal data.
-It requires businesses to disclose data collection practices, offers opt-out options for data sales, and protects consumer privacy.
+The California Consumer Privacy Act (CCPA) is a data privacy law enacted in 2018 that grants California residents enhanced rights regarding their personal data.
+It mandates that businesses disclose their data collection practices, offers consumers the right to opt-out of the sale of their personal information, and establishes protections for consumer privacy.
+The CCPA aims to empower consumers by providing them with greater control over their personal data and how it is used by businesses.

 ⭐ Why is CCPA Important?